r0han01/r0han01/README.md

 />

 <h3 align="center">Hello 👋 Fellow Dev. :)</h3>
-<div align="center">Currently, I am pursuing my master's in <strong>Data Science</strong>, but I have been persistently looking at Full Stack, DevOps, and Design.
+<div align="center">Currently, I am pursuing my master's in <strong>Data Science</strong>, but I have been persistently looking at <strong>Full Stack, DevOps, and Design</strong>.
 Doing all these besides keeping college grades up is a challenge, but I get through it somehow.
-When I took a class on Neural Networks, I really was amazed to know about a model called Life Long Learning.
+When I took a class on Neural Networks, I really was amazed to know about a model called <strong>Life Long Learning</strong>.
 It hit close to home; it made me a bit uneasy, yet I could relate to that somehow.
 It was an emotional realization, but I'm enjoying the process of learning something new every day.</div>

 ###